-This notice provides a brief summary of the Oklahoma Life and Health Insurance Guaranty Association (the Association) and the protection it provides for policyholders.
+This notice provides a brief summary of the Oklahoma Life and Health Insurance Guaranty Association ("the Association") and the protection it provides for policyholders.
 This safety net was created under Oklahoma law, which determines who and what is covered and the amounts of coverage.

 The Association was established to provide protection in the unlikely event that your life, annuity or health insurance company becomes financially unable to meet its obligations and is taken over by its Insurance Department.
 If this should happen, the Association will typically arrange to continue coverage and pay claims, in accordance with Oklahoma law, with funding from assessments paid by other insurance companies.
+(For purposes of this notice, the terms "insurance company" and "insurer" include health maintenance organizations (HMOs).)

-o \$300,000 in death benefits o \$100,000 in cash surrender or withdrawal values o \$300,000 in withdrawal and cash values

-- o \$500,000 in hospital, medical and surgical insurance benefits - o \$300,000 in disability income insurance benefits - o \$300,000 in long-term care insurance benefits - o \$100,000 in other types of health insurance benefits
+- Life Insurance - o \$300.000 in death benefits - o \$100,000 in cash surrender or withdrawal values - Health Insurance - o \$500,000 for health benefit plans (see definition below) - o \$300,000 in disability [income] insurance benefits - o \$300,000 in long-term care insurance benefits - o \$100,000 in other types of health insurance benefits - Annuities - o \$300,000 in the present value of annuity benefits, including net cash surrender and net cash withdrawal values

-The maximum amount of protection for each individual, regardless of the number of policies or contracts, is \$300,000, except that with regard to hospital, medical and surgical insurance benefits, the maximum amount that will be paid is \$500,000.
+The maximum amount of protection for each individual, regardless of the number of policies or contracts, is \$300,000, except with regard to health benefit plans for which the maximum amount of protection is \$500,000 for each individual.